x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

 - **App passwords**: For more information about app passwords, see [Create an app password for Office 365](https://support.office.com/article/3e7c860f-bda4-4441-a618-b53953ee1183.aspx).

 - **Availability address spaces**: These contain a service account that's used to share calendar free/busy information in hybrid and federated deployments.
 The service account authenticates with a username and password, so blocking Basic authentication blocks the authentication flow.
-For more information abut availability address spaces in hybrid deployments, see [Demystifying Hybrid Free/Busy](https://blogs.technet.microsoft.com/exchange/2018/02/06/demystifying-hybrid-freebusy-what-are-the-moving-parts/).
+For more information about availability address spaces in hybrid deployments, see [Demystifying Hybrid Free/Busy](https://blogs.technet.microsoft.com/exchange/2018/02/06/demystifying-hybrid-freebusy-what-are-the-moving-parts/).

 ### What do you need to know before you begin?